Power challenges: GRIDCo CEO being economical with truth - Dr. Donkor

 - Dumsor trends on Twitter after midnight electricity disruption

-- Intermittent power outages may lead to increased prices from businesses – AGI

-- ‘This dumsor is a different kind of dumsor’ – NPP's Buaben Asamoa
+- Power challenges: GRIDCo CEO being economical with truth - Dr. Donkor

+- Government unable to publish load shedding timetable for political reasons – Bawa

-- Govt unable to publish load shedding timetable for political reasons – Bawa
+- Government unable to publish load shedding timetable for political reasons – Bawa

+- Ghana incurring US$2.5 million loss per month due to existing energy infrastructure - ACEP

 - Read all related articles